MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 * ```size``` is a formatted string with width and height values taken from the plugin configuration
 * ```thumb_cmd``` is a string representing ImageMagick thumbnail generating command
 * ```rows``` are the Pandas rows from whole photos collection gathered from photos sources that will be filtered out by the source name, i.e. ```self.SOURCE``` set in [Step 1: Photo collecting](#step-1-photo-collection)
-* ```localsourcemanager.create_dir``` is a method of [localsourcemanager](https://github.com/MikeGawi/ePiframe/blob/master/modules/localsourcemanager.py) module to create a directory if it doesn't exists - thumbnail folder in that case
+* ```localsourcemanager.create_dir``` is a method of [localsourcemanager](https://github.com/MikeGawi/ePiframe/blob/master/modules/localsourcemanager.py) module to create a directory if it doesn't exist - thumbnail folder in that case
 * ```self.__THUMB_NAME``` is a prefix for thumbnail file and it is also used as a thumbnail folder name
 * ```for index, row in rows.iterrows():``` allows iteriting through Pandas rows and returns ```index, row``` in every loop cycle
 * ```thumb_file``` is generated from photo ID (source filename in this case) its path, filename and thumbnail idetifier prefix.
 It will be created in thumbnail folder
-* the thumbnail will be generated ONLY if it doesn't exists for the photo
+* the thumbnail will be generated ONLY if it doesn't exist for the photo
 * ```self.__subproc``` will execute ImageMagick command for every file and generate thumbnail, return output and error which will raise an exception if necessary
 * ```return photo_list``` is returning initial ```photo_list``` as nothing has changed